cdfq384903/MonotonicOptimalBinning/README.md

 The min_bad_count argument defines

 #### Output
 The output of runing getIvPerVar macro.
 It shows the IV information for all discretized variable.
-There are additional notes.
+There are some additional notes.
 1. iv: the value of information value which
 2. is_iv_pass:
 3. is_obs_pass: